 Tools for Creating Knowledge Graph

-The tools for creating the Knowledge Graph depend on what information and organisations have and what type of information they are trying to extract.
+The tools for creating the Knowledge Graph depend on what information organizations have, and what type of information they are trying to extract.
 This time, we’ve listed several tools that you can explore further:

 - Azure Cosmos DB